andfaulkner/env-var-helpers/README.md

 Environment variable helpers
 ============================

-*   set of convenience functions to extract quick info from process.env with little fuss
+*   Convenience functions to extract commonly used values from process.env without fuss
+*   Helpers to get info from NODE_ENV, LOG_LEVEL, RELEASE_ENV, LOADED_MOCHA_OPTS

-*   handles true and "true" identically
+*   Handles true, "true", and "TRUE" identically
-*   case-insensitive environment variable value detections (NODE_ENV=development, NODE_ENV=Development, and NODE_ENV=DEVELOPMENT are treated identically)
+*   Case-insensitive environment variable value detections
+    *   e.g. NODE_ENV=development, NODE_ENV=Development, and NODE_ENV=DEVELOPMENT are treated identically
+*   Works cross-environment/platform:
-*   works cross-environment and platform - Typescript, Node, Babel, Webpack, standard browser JS are all cool with it
+    *   can be used with Typescript, Node, Babel, Webpack, and standard browser JS (ES5 and up)

 ----

+API
+===
-## isDev
+## isDev / isDevelopment (NODE_ENV - i.e. process.env.NODE_ENV)
+True if NODE_ENV=dev or NODE_ENV=development

-    import { isDev } from 'env-var-helpers';
+    import {isDev, isDevelopment} from 'env-var-helpers';

-    if (isDev) {
+    if (isDev) console.log("run if NODE_ENV is 'development'");
+    if (isDevelopment) console.log("run if NODE_ENV is 'development'");

+## isProd / isProduction (NODE_ENV)
+True if NODE_ENV=prod or NODE_ENV=production

+    import {isProd, isProduction} from 'env-var-helpers';

+    if (isProd) console.log("run if NODE_ENV is 'production'");
+    if (isProduction) console.log("run if NODE_ENV is 'production'");

+# isTrace, isSilly, isVerbose, isDebug, isInfo, isWarn, isError, isWTF/isWtf (LOG_LEVEL)
+True if LOG_LEVEL is set to the namesake log level or one that is more verbose

+    import {isVerbose, isWTF} from 'env-var-helpers';

-        // run this if NODE_ENV is 'development'
+    if (isVerbose) console.log('Display this if LOG_LEVEL is "trace", "silly", or "verbose"');
+    if (isWTF) {
+        console.log("Log if LOG_LEVEL is wtf, error, warn, info, debug, verbose, silly, or trace");
     }

-## isProd
-    import { isProd } from 'env-var-helpers';

-    if (isProd) {
-        // run this if NODE_ENV is 'production'
-    }

-## logGtEqlSilly, logGtEqlVerbose, logGtEqlDebug, logGtEqlInfo, logGtEqlWarn, logGtEqlError, logGtEqlWTF
+# isReleaseEnvDev, isReleaseEnvProd, isReleaseEnvQA, isReleaseEnvUAT, isQA, isUAT
-true if process.env.LOG_LEVEL is set to the namesake log level, or one that is more verbose.
+True if RELEASE_ENV is set to the namesake environment type.
+Defaults to 'dev'. e.g. if we run a script with `RELEASE_ENV=qa node some-script.js`:

+    import {isQA, isReleaseEnvQA} from 'env-var-helpers';
-    import { logGtEqlVerbose } from 'env-var-helpers';
+    import {isUAT, isReleaseEnvUAT, isReleaseEnvDev, isReleaseEnvProd} from 'env-var-helpers';

+    // Below both output "Runs if process.env.RELEASE_ENV=qa" if (isReleaseEnvQA) console.log('Runs if process.env.RELEASE_ENV=qa');
+    if (isQA)           console.log('Runs if process.env.RELEASE_ENV=qa');

+    // The following don't run, because the RELEASE_ENV doesn't match if (isReleaseEnvDev)  console.log('Runs if process.env.RELEASE_ENV=dev or development');
-    if (logGtEqlVerbose) console.log('Display some mostly unneccessary info if LOG_LEVEL is "silly" or "verbose"');
+    if (isReleaseEnvProd) console.log('Runs if process.env.RELEASE_ENV=prod or production');

-## isSilly
-true if process.env.LOG_LEVEL is set to 'silly'

-## isVerbose
-true if process.env.LOG_LEVEL is set to 'verbose' or 'silly'.

-## isDebug
-true if process.env.LOG_LEVEL is set to 'verbose', 'silly', or 'debug'.
+    if (isReleaseEnvUAT)  console.log('Runs if process.env.RELEASE_ENV=uat');
+    if (isUAT)            console.log('Runs if process.env.RELEASE_ENV=uat');

 ## isTestMode
 Is true if process.env.TEST_MODE was set to true.

-## isIeCompatMode, isIeCompat, isIECompatMode, isIeCompatMode
+## isIeCompat / isIECompat
 Is true if process.env.IE_COMPAT was set to true.

-### prodOrSecurityTest
+### isProdOrSecurityTest / prodOrSecurityTest
 Is true if NODE_ENV is production, TEST_SECURITY is true, or SECURITY_TEST is true

-### isAvoidWeb, avoidWeb, doAvoidWeb
+### isAvoidWeb, avoidWeb
 Is true if AVOID_WEB is true.
 This is an environment variable requesting total avoidance of internet usage in a build.
 *   e.g. no CDNs (usage of local bundles instead)

-### isMochaEnv, wasRunViaMocha, runViaMocha, runThruMocha, wasRunThruMocha, loadedMochaOpts
+### isMocha, isMochaEnv, runByMocha
-Is true if LOADED_MOCHA_OPTS is 'true'.
+Is true if process.env.mocha or process.env.LOADED_MOCHA_OPTS is 'true'.
-Should always be true if the current script was run through Mocha, and never true otherwise.
-Mocha sets this value automatically when it is launched.
+Should always be true if the current script was run through Mocha, and never true otherwise
+*   Mocha sets this value automatically when it is launched.

 ### Simultaneous checks of log level & whether Mocha launched the current process
 Each value is true if both: